PepeTheFroggie/BinClock/README.md

 You will need 3 stripes of 6 WS2812 LED to represent hours, minutes and seconds.
 The WS2812 data input is connected to GPIO 4.
 Note the WS2812 are 5V while the esp8266 is 3.3V.
 Use the "#define OpenDrain" option and provide a pullup resistor, or run the ws2812 at 3.3V.
+Or, on your own risk, just connect gpio4 to din and hope the world will not explode.

 Change the wifi credentials to your wifi.
 This: